hyesunyun/llm4healthcare/content/posts/foundations/index.md

 # LLMs Meet Healthcare: Understanding the Fundamentals

+There are many things to learn when it comes to LLMs and healthcare!
+We will focus on the very basics and provide additional information that you can use to dive deeper!

+Let's dive right in!

 ## Learning Objectives

 - Understand what LLMs are and how they work at a high level